 Charles J. “Buddy” Liner

-To send flowers in memory of Charles J. "Buddy" Liner, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charles J. "Buddy" Liner, please visit our Heartfelt Sympathies Store.

 Charles J. “Buddy” Liner, 89, of Athens, passed away Wednesday, January 8, 2020.
 Buddy was a native of Athens, and was the son of the late Creed A. Liner and Iva J. Dodson.
 He was preceded in death by his cherished wife of 63 years, Dixie Coe Liner, and brothers James C. Liner and Edward F. Dodson.
 He was a graduate of McMinn County High School, Tennessee Wesleyan College (University) and George Peabody College Master of Arts.
 Buddy proudly served his country in the United States Air Force during the Korean War, on a B29 bomber as an ECMO.
 He was honorably discharged with numerous service medals including the Korean Service Medal, United Nations Service Medal, Good Conduct Medal and National Defense Service Medal.
 Upon his return to Athens, Buddy served at several educational institutions including Tennessee Wesleyan University, as Director of Admissions and Tennessee Technological University, as Director of Housing.
 In 1968 his true calling was realized when he began working at Dodson Insurance Agency.
 For over 50 years he thrived in the insurance field at Liner and Associates and Athens Insurance Agency.
 He was an active member of Keith Memorial United Methodist Church of Athens, where he served on the Administrative Board and was an usher for nearly 60 years.